Regulatory bodies and approaches

 Office of the Privacy Commissioner of Canada (OPC)

-The OPC can audit organizations to ensure that they comply with the legislation’s requirements.
+The OPC can audit organisations to ensure that they comply with the legislation’s requirements.
 Individuals can file complaints for investigation by the OPC and have the right to apply to court for a hearing and remedies, which may include an award of damages and an order for the business to change its practices.
 Obstructing the Privacy Commissioner’s audit or investigation is an offence punishable by a fine of up to C$100,000.

 Consumer protection regulators